 Recently, my 9-year-old daughter had the supreme honour of being invited to a boy’s birthday party at Xero Gravity Rock Gym.
 As the mother of two girls, and having experienced all manner of KL parties, a predominantly boys only party was a whole new kettle of fish for me.

 Having said that, we are not new to the world of climbing and we have had many a great afternoon and party at Camp 5.
 So when we rocked up (pardon the pun) to Xero Gravity, I was interested to see the dynamics of this alien world of boys and how Xero Gravity compared to Camp 5.

-Xero Gravity Rock Gym sits on the top floor of PJX HM-SHAH Tower, right next to Amcorp Mall, the home of the wonderful Book Xcess, and just up the road from Out of Africa.
+Xero Gravity Rock Gym sits on the top floor of PJX HM-SHAH Tower, right next to Amcorp Mall, home to the wonderful Book Xcess, and just up the road from Out of Africa.
 It isn’t as large as Camp 5, but what is there, works well.

 The idea is to make climbing as much fun as possible with a mix of games, ample space and of course a qualified instructor to lead the proceedings.
 It all helps to keep energetic kids interested and busy.

 There were 13 kids with loads of space and wall-time.
 Large soft pads lie under the free climbing walls – for those who either can’t hang on, or those who enjoy the idea of the free fall without a rope.
 The instructor helps guide the children up the wall and offers advice on the best course to take.
 Another group was taken to an area where the instructor ties them to a rope and belays them; giving a helping hand on the more difficult parts and the awesome experience of abseiling back down.